 If you are someone who is keenly aware of the latest news, trends, and fads surrounding the health and beauty sector, then you might have already heard about talc-free makeup.
 Controversies centered on talc have been going around for decades because of its alleged ties to cancer and asbestos contamination.
 But experts have not yet given their final verdict, as even the Food and Drug Administration (FDA) is still monitoring the potential public health issues that may arise because of talc in makeup.

 While cosmetic giants like Chanel, Revlon, Avon, and L’Oreal are still trying to remove talc-based products from their product lines in fear of expensive lawsuits, smaller, lesser-known makeup brands have already enticed consumers to shift to talc-free makeup and avoid potential risks.
 If you are one of the consumers trying to make the shift, then read on because this article is for you.

 This article aims to shed some light on the disputed safety of talc in makeup products, elaborate on some important information regarding talc, and give some recommendations on the current talc-free makeup products available in the market.
 In this specific sequence, this article will discuss:

-- Talc: Its Definition, Properties, and Applications;
+- What is Talc?
+Definition, Properties, and Applications

-- Health Controversies Associated with Talc: The Background and the Bottom Line;
+- Health Controversies Associated with Talc: The Background and the Bottom Line

 Before we get to the disputes and heated discussions on the safety of talc, let us talk first about the mineral in question.
 The first section of the article will define the four unique interpretations of the term ‘talc’, its applications, and the factors affecting its economic viability.